 The trip from Persepolis to Bethlehem is just over 1,000 miles as the crow flies; more than 1200 miles via Aleppo and Palmyra to Judea; at least a few months travel, even over the excellent Roman roads.
 Our band of Parsi priests is not about to travel that distance alone, or across a trackless waste; a journey of this length for men of importance meant hiring a caravan for protection, provisions, and negotiating lodging on the way.
 Caravans regularly traveled the long-established trade routes of the Silk Road through Hellenized Mesopotamia and Syria, to the cities of Roman Judaea and the Mediterranean.

-So picture a significant caravan with guards, carters, merchants and fellow-travelers accompanying a delegation of Parsi priests along the west end of the ancient Silk Road, finally arriving after months of travel in Caesarea, at the court of the Edomite King Herod, whom the Romans had appointed King of the Jews.
+So picture a significant caravan with guards, carters, merchants and fellow-travelers accompanying a delegation of Parsi priests along the west end of the ancient Silk Road, finally arriving after months of travel at Caesarea, at the court of the Edomite King Herod, whom the Romans had appointed King of the Jews.